.....CENTRAL HUMANISM HUB continued

 On the other hand, the same fundamentals of personal integrity and conscience that underpin our social behaviour operate to extend our moral responsibilities naturally to distant and future communities, to other creatures and life in general and to the environment.
 For Central Humanists the scope of ethics is particularly broad, as it tends to endow objects and ideas with an intrinsic value, regardless of any potential benefit to observers or users.
 Although we humans possess a number of special intellectual attributes (see #2), we also have much in common with most other animals, especially the apes, and should extend to them some of the consideration we show to members of our own species (see Footnote 5 on "potential").
 You don't need to be a zoologist - you only need to watch a few of David Attenborough's remarkable documentaries to realise that even the lowliest animals often show a very capable devotion to their mates and offspring.
 There appears to be nothing uniquely human about love and caring.
 Central Humanism advocates respect for the needs of all intelligent animals and the conservation of their natural habitats.
 It is strongly opposed to the needless exploitation of animals, especially to hunting wild animals for sport (this certainly includes birds and probably most species of fish).
 As for the farming of animals for food, there are also other very compelling reasons for drastically reducing this practice.
 For example, while barraged with information on how to reduce domestic water and electricity consumption, people remain blissfully unaware that they could achieve a lot more for the environment by not eating meat - also see end of When Society comes First and the michaelbluejay site on vegetarianism (however, some of the claims of the latter site are exaggerated).
 In regions where vegetable food is plentiful, meat and fish appear to have no place in human nutrition, possibly excepting the diets of children under the age of about 15 and pregnant women.
 In general, therefore, Central Humanism advocates vegetarianism, and is especially opposed to the consumption of products from animals raised or slaughtered by obviously cruel methods.

-This outlook, however, does not sit well with all intellectuals.
-Some philosophers (among them D.C.
+This outlook, however, is by no means an irrevocable feature of our philosophy.
+Many intellectuals (among them D.C.
 Dennett and Steve Pinker) believe that the adult human mind is on an altogether higher plane than animal minds.
 Dennett apparently goes so far as to say that consciousness isn't possible in the absence of some kind of language ability, and that probably human beings alone (other than infants who haven't learnt to speak) possess the required level of ability.
-(My personal view is encapsulated in the epigram "No perception without conception", but I certainly do not believe that having concepts necessitates having linguistic abilities.)
-Regardless, most normal human beings undoubtedly demonstrate conceptual powers far exceeding those of most animals, and, as noted in #2, Central Humanism advocates the nurturing of these powers, as opposed to "mere animal" characteristics.
+(My personal view is encapsulated in the epigram "No perception without conception", but I don't believe having concepts necessitates having linguistic abilities, and I give higher animals the benefit of the doubt in regard to having concepts.)
+Whatever, most human beings undoubtedly demonstrate conceptual powers far exceeding those of any animal, and, as noted in #2, Central Humanism advocates the nurturing of these powers, as opposed to "mere animal" characteristics.
 For example, domestic dogs copulate, have an appetite for gourmet food and chase after little balls.
 Why should these activities be so highly valued in human beings?

 13. Centralisation (third meaning) - personal worlds